-Manon Stravens spoke to Ruurd Brouwer, CEO of TCX, about how the fund’s pioneering work in frontier markets has made local currency borrowing possible and its plans to service more business in the energy and infrastructure sectors
+Manon Stravens spoke to Ruurd Brouwer, CEO of TCX, about how the fund’s pioneering work in emerging and frontier markets has made local currency borrowing possible and its plans to service more business in the energy and infrastructure sectors

 Entrepreneurs and governments in emerging economies mostly depend on foreign lending institutions for long-term loans.
 But repaying a dollar loan, while operating in a volatile economic environment with fluctuating local currencies, can be a risky business.

 TCX, an initiative of FMO, the Dutch development bank, and the Dutch Ministry of Foreign Affairs, derisks crossborder investments by hedging a possible currency mismatch.
 The fund, the worlds’ only so far, as such enables long-term local currency financing and opens up emerging economies for risk-taking investors.

 Since 2007 TCX has hedged over US$5 billion in loans, benefitting an estimated 1 million small and medium entrepreneurs in 68 countries worldwide.

 The fund has been a game changer in the microfinance sector, explains CEO Ruurd Brouwer in his office in the majestic Royal Tropical Institute in Amsterdam.
 Backed by a group of shareholders, comprised of development banks, impact investors and micro-finance institutions, the fund is now turning its eye to the infrastructure and energy sector.
 More investors are welcome to join.